Eamonn Andrews: Portrayal in media

+Andrews was parodied as "Seamus Android", played by Bill Pertwee, in the radio comedy Round the Horne.

 Andrews appears as a character in Series 8, Episode 1, of the television detective series Endeavour.
 Andrews, played by Lewis Macleod, surprises a celebrity footballer during a fashion show in Oxford.
 Andrews also served as the namesake for a song by English progressive rock band Soft Machine.